nuagenetworks/nuage-metroae/Documentation/SD-WAN_PORTAL.md

   In your MetroÆ deployment folder, create or edit the `common.yml` configuring the necessary attributes.
   Portal specific attributes include:
   * portal_fqdn_global - SD-WAN Portal Global FQDN.
 Typically a public (external) FQDN resolvable to the Portal endpoint on a Proxy/LB in both standalone and HA deployments.
 For standalone - FQDN of a single Portal node
+  * vsd_port_global - Used with vsd_global_fqdn by the SD-WAN Portal to connect to the VSD cluster.
+Defaults to 8443.
   * vstat_fqdn_global - ElasticSearch cluster FQDN.
 SD-WAN Portal accesses the ES cluster to retrieve statistics for visualization and reports.
 For standalone ES - FQDN of a single ES node.
   * yum_proxy - Portal is using the same Proxy for Docker to pull the images from Docker hub.
 Optional if using the pre-downloaded SW package.
   * portal_license_file - SD-WAN Portal license.
 Request through ASLM.